Menu

 If you’re interested in updating your home, here’s a page sharing my decorating and design posts.

-22. Build a new relationship with your kids
+22. Forge a closer relationship with your kids

 When my daughters were teenagers, we talked about everything, shared our daily ups and downs, and went shopping together, so when they left home I felt like I’d lost my best friends!

-But soon I discovered that one of the most wonderful things about being an empty nester is getting to know my kids as adults (and now parents themselves).
+But soon I discovered that one of the most wonderful things about empty nesting is getting to know my kids as adults.

 Now we get together for coffee, plan family vacations — and still go shopping together!
 Even though our relationship is different, it’s still rich and wonderful.